Just when you thought

 The patron wanted to see Leyton, also Jane this time.
 The venue was one of the three ferries they now had.

 ‘Can’t use your girls for this, they’re too well known.
-Can’t go over myself and I need someone who knows how to push – you’ve learnt that well.
-It’s a cocktail party and you’d go out on the balcony, that sort of thing, talk to them, then come back next day.
-Everyone would have partners there, I want yours with you … dear lady,’ he turned to Jane and attempted a winning smile, ‘but you’re mainly there to check out the opposition, their women, give an assessment.
-You can do that?’ he asked Jane in that way Leyton knew meant it might be a good idea to accept.
+Can’t go over myself and I need people who can handle themselves.
+It’s a cocktail party, everyone will have partners there.
+You can do that?’ he in that way Leyton knew meant it might be a good idea to accept.

 It was in the 2006 renovated Cercle-Cité in Luxembourg, with that light and grand staircase, a place you could hold balls but hardly cocktail parties – Leyton and Jane had the general idea when it came to recommended dress – he’d not worn white tie since his wedding.

 There were possibly two flies in the ointment – one is that it was known they were the patron’s people and he had enemies.
-The second was that Leyton himself had enemies on the continent with that fishing unpleasantness some time back.
+The second was that Leyton himself had enemies on the continent with that fishing unpleasantness.

-They saw the pair they needed to speak with, Leyton excused himself and ambled over to the far side.
-The man RobertRobertRobertRobert went with Leyton to one of the inside balconies, as had been mooted, plus the translator, they leant over the balustrade and negotiated.
+They saw the pair they needed to speak with, Leyton ambled over to the man called Robert, the two went upstairs to the inner balcony where they could look down on the throng below.
+They leaned over the balustrade and spoke.

-Among the swirling throng below, he caught sight of Jane and she was with a quite earnest couple, the man and the two women moved towards and under the balcony they were on and Leyton was worried.
+Among the swirling throng below, he caught sight of Jane and she was with the wife, a man and two women came out to the pair and soon all of them were under the balcony and Leyton was worried.
 He’d give this one he was with ten more minutes and then go looking.
 He looked across again and the man was observing him with great interest.
-The man began the conversation again.
+The man began conversing again.

-Finally he nodded and that was that as far as the patron was concerned.
-What concerned Leyton was that Jane had disappeared a second time and he hadn’t been watching.
-It was time to go back down to the great hall anyway but of Jane there was no sign.
-He went over to end of the hall where the ORs were gathered and asked the patron’s man about Mrs. Young.
+He saw Jane reappear below but then Jane disappeared a second time and he now excused himself.
+Going back down to the great hall but of Jane, there was no sign.
+He went to the end of the hall and asked the patron’s man about Mrs. Young.

 He’d seen the first disappearance from the floor and knew the pair but the second had puzzled him – it seemed to be no one Mrs. Young would have any call to be with, it didn’t even seem one of the nibs, more like an official of some kind.